workfloworchestrator/orchestrator-ui-library/README.md

     -   go to the client details and go to tab `Credentials` and copy the Client secret and pase it into your env file. (`OAUTH2_RESOURCE_SERVER_SECRET`)
     -   if you don't use authorization and only use authentication set `OAUTH2_AUTHORIZATION_ACTIVE` to `False`. if you do have authentication, you should set `OAUTH2_TOKEN_URL` to the inspection endpoint of your auth provider.
     -   run the backend.

+# Contributing

+Each PR, which typically addresses an existing ticket from the issue list, should have a reference to the issue (eg use the issue number in the branch name).
+Furthermore the PR should include a changeset describing the changes of the PR, which will become part of the changelog in NPM.

 # Release and publish